Learn The Basics about Hearing Aids

 Determining Immediate & Long Term Costs

-When considering the price of hearing aids, be sure to note the level of aftercare and ongoing service you will receive with the aid.
+When considering the price, be sure to note the level of aftercare and ongoing service you will receive with the aid.
 Some hearing aids are more intricate than others and may need multiple adjustments to maintain a perfect fit.
 Is this maintenance included?
 What about repairs?
-Does your new hearing aid take disposable batteries, or can it be recharged?
+Does it take disposable batteries, or can it be recharged?

 Whether you work with us or another audiologist, be prepared to ask these kinds of questions about your device.
-Learn more about our custom built service plans.
+Learn more about our custom built service plans for hearing aids in Chicago, Il

 Insurance Options for Hearing Devices

-While Medicare does not cover any price of the hearing aids, some supplemental plans and commercial plans do have some type of hearing aid benefit.
-During your hearing aid consultation, our office will call to determine benefits and eligibility.
-Because we know that hearing aids are not usually a covered cost, we do offer a 12 month no-interest payment plan for those who qualify.
+While Medicare does not cover any price of the hearing aid devices, some supplemental plans and commercial plans do have some type of related benefit.
+During your consultation, our office will call to determine benefits and eligibility.
+Because we know devices are not usually a covered cost, we do offer a 12 month no-interest payment plan for those who qualify.

 Importance of Professional Care

-The hearing device selection is the step in the hearing aid fitting process.
-Once the proper hearing aid technology and style is chosen, Dr. Vetter-Toalson or Dr. Dudley will program and fit your hearing aids to maximize your residual hearing.
+Selection is a step in the hearing aid fitting process.
+Once the proper technology and style is chosen, Dr. Vetter-Toalson or Dr. Dudley will program and fit your hearing aid devices to maximize your residual hearing.
 Following best practices, our audiologists will ensure that your communication ability will be maximized.
-Hearing aids are only as successful as the professional fitting them.
+Devices are only as successful as the professional fitting them.
 Our audiologists are professionally trained to help you hear and enjoy doing it too.

 What Kind of Maintenance to Expect

-Following the fitting of your hearing aids, the audiologist will show proper care and use of the hearing aids.
-It is important that the patient regularly clean the hearing aids to ensure proper hearing.
+Following the fitting, your audiologist will show proper care and use.
+It is important that the patient regularly clean the device to ensure proper hearing.

 Long Term Care

 We recommend semi-annual or annual check-ups provide the audiologist with a full picture of your hearing.
-During that time, we ensure your hearing aids are functioning properly to maximize any changes in hearing.
+During that time, we ensure your everything is functioning properly to maximize any changes in hearing.

 Hearing Aid Repairs

 Sometimes hearing aids can malfunction.
-At times, the hearing aids can be repaired by one of our audiologists in our office.
-It may be something simple as a clogged hearing aid or hard tubing.
-At other times, parts of the hearing aid may need to be replaced.
+At times, the they can be repaired by one of our audiologists in our office.
+It may be something simple as a clogged device or hard tubing.
+At other times, parts of the device may need to be replaced.
 If the hearing aid cannot be repaired in the office, it has to be sent out to be repaired.
-Charges may apply depending on the age of the hearing aid and if the manufacturer warranty is still applicable.
+Charges may apply depending on the age of the device and if the manufacturer warranty is still applicable.
 We do repair most makes and models!

 Articles & Info